kumar-shridhar/GoT-Data-Visualization-using-t-SNE/README.md

 BATTLES

 1.Run the python file:

 	t-SNE_battles.py

-2. Class labels used here are:
+2.Class labels used here are:

 ['Beyond the Wall' 'The Crownlands' 'The North' 'The Reach' 'The Riverlands' 'The Stormlands' 'The Westerlands']

 We can visualize the data as in which year battles in what region took place.
 The regions are used as labels here.